gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This means that the users should not create own implementations of org.gradle.api.artifacts.ProjectDependency.
 This change should not affect any builds because there are no use cases supporting custom instances of ProjectDependency.

+### Renamed `add` method on PublicationContainer (incubating)

+The [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the incubating publish plugins leverages the new support for polymorphic DomainObject containers in Gradle.
+This change involved switching from the custom `add` methods to the standard `create`.
+The semantics of the replacement methods is identical to those replaced.

+This change does not effect publications added to the PublicationContainer using [a configuration block](javadoc/org/gradle/api/publish/PublishingExtension.html#publications), but will impact publications added directly using `add()`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.